fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 account if you like.
 The important part is that you save you work as we will build on it further in the coming weeks.~~

-* Set up node, npm and vite.
+* NEW: Set up node, npm and vite.

 * Build a basic page layout,
 * Add an article, with at least one heading, and some content.
-* Add an image.
+  * Add an image to the article.
 * Add another article with the same setup as above.
 * Add a button that switches between the articles.